 Existing Lookup Table Pathways.
 Fuel reporting entities using Lookup Table pathways that do not require an application pursuant to section 95488.1(b)(1) will be automatically updated in the LRT-CBTS to the values in Table 7-1 on the effective date of this subarticle.

 New Pathway Applications.
-Fuel pathway applications certified with a CI effective date of January 1, 2025, or later must use the CA-GREET4.0 or associated Tier 1 CI Calculators.
+Fuel pathway applications submitted after the effective date of this subarticle must use the CA-GREET4.0 or associated Tier 1 CI Calculators.

-Beginning January 1, 2031, the Executive Officer may choose not to accept new fuel pathway applications for biomass-based diesel, if the number of unique Class 3-8 ZEVs reported or registered in California exceeds 132,000 ZEVs or NZEVs on December 31, 2029.
+Beginning January 1, 2031, the Executive Officer shall not accept new fuel pathway applications for biomass-based diesel, if the number of unique Class 3-8 ZEVs reported or registered in California exceeds 132,000 ZEVs or NZEVs on December 31, 2029.
 The Executive Officer shall provide a notification on the LCFS website by August 31, 2030 if this condition has been met.
 The Executive Officer will determine whether the condition has been met based on the following evaluation:

 The number of unique Class 3-8 zero-emission vehicles and near-zero-emission vehicles (NZEVs), as defined in title 13, CCR, section 1963, reported or registered: